dnmalenke/Calc2KeyCE/README.md

 # Calc2KeyCE

-This is a C# program that reads serial input from a TI-84 Plus CE calculator and allows the user to bind calculator keys to keyboard keys or mouse actions.
+This is a C# program that reads usb input from a TI-84 Plus CE calculator and allows the user to bind calculator keys to keyboard keys or mouse actions.
+It can also cast your screen to your calculator's screen.

 ## Installation Instructions: